cyberbemon/Unity3DProjects/README.md

 * AStarPathFinding - A very basic implementation of A* pathfinding in Unity.
 * AStarPathFindingHeapOptimized - A* pathfinding with heap optimization.
+* AStarPathfindingForUnits - A* pathfinding for multiple units.
 * UnitySpaceShooter - W.I.P game, where the player shoots asteroids or enemies.
 Did it as a part of unity training.